 Strategic Sourcing on Outbound Bulk Logistics

-- The RFP tender resulting in €5,1 million annual savings (including €1 million in partially outsourcing internally-organized transport)
+• The RFP tender resulted in €5.1 million in annual savings (including €1 million from the partial outsourcing of internally organised transport).

-- All negotiated savings, rates, and SLAs are systematically embedded and safeguarded within a best-in-class logistics platform, ensuring sustainable and easily manageable value capture
+• All negotiated savings, rates, and SLAs are systematically embedded and safeguarded within a best-in-class logistics platform, ensuring sustainable and easily manageable value capture.

 Client Profile